sohailreddy/libSVDD/README.md

 ### Using libSVDD

-The 'examples' folder contains two examples for using libSVDD in a Fortran and Python environment
+The 'examples' folder contains two examples for using libSVDD in a Fortran and Python environment.
+The 'libSVDD.pdf' in the 'docs/' folder contains the theory and information on the use of libSVDD.

 ## How to Cite